The question of whether General Motors (NYSE:GM) can survive or go out of business depends largely on the company’s ability to service its debt.

 These interest costs are a direct result of the automotive debt that GM carries on its balance sheets.

-Based on the chart, GM’s automotive interest expense has been increasing steadily for the past 5 years, surpassing the $1 billion mark for the 1st time in fiscal 3Q 2020 from a TTM standpoint.
+As a result, GM’s automotive interest expense also has been increasing, surpassing the $1 billion mark for the 1st time in fiscal 2020 on a TTM basis.

-Over the last 6 years, GM’s TTM automotive interest expense has more than doubled from around $400 million to $1 billion in the latest quarter.
+Over the last 6 years, GM’s automotive interest expense has more than doubled from around $400 million to $1 billion as of fiscal 2021.

-GM’s increasing automotive interest expense has been a direct result of the company’s increasing debt load over the years.
+GM’s increasing automotive interest expense has been a direct result of the company’s increasing debt levels over the years.

 GM’s rising interest expenses do not necessarily mean that the company is going into a deep hole.

-The reason is that it still depends on GM’s ability to service its debt load or the interest expenses to be more precise.
+The reason is that it still depends on GM’s ability to service the debt or the interest expenses to be more precise.

 Therefore, the interest coverage with respect to the operating income is the exact metric or the ratio that we need to measure GM’s financial health.